 Hillsboro Village (Map)

-Most Saturdays at 10 AM The Belcourt shows a family friendly movie.
+The Belcourt has changed in 2020 and is showing new movies as well as some classics.
+At the moment, their Saturday morning family movies are not on the schedule.
+However, keep an eye out, they may come back.
 If you have a child that is 11 months or younger and will sit in your lap can enjoy the movie for FREE!
 Some weeks instead of movies there are live theatre performances for families by the Olde Worlde Theatre Company which is also a bargain.
-Performances are general admission and it is $8/seat for members and children and $10 for adults.
+Performances are general admission and are $10/seat.

 Capitol Theatre – $6.25/seat